James Smillie: Theatre

+Smillie featured in a Royal Variety Performance in 1983, alongside the likes of Laurence Olivier, Michael Barrymore, Twiggy and Finola Hughes, which was hosted by Gene Kelly.
+The following year he played the role of Emile de Beque in South Pacific in Australia in 1984.

+Returning to the UK after his Australian stint in Return to Eden, Smillie played the leading role of Georges in a 1987 production of La Cage aux Folles at the London Palladium, after Denis Quiley retired from the role.
+The story was centred around two middle-aged gay men raising a teenage son together, while running a club in St Tropez.
+However, three weeks after James made the role his own, the show closed, due to a slump in bookings caused by the AIDS scare of the 1980s.

-Other stage roles include Orin in Eugene O'Neill's Mourning Becomes Electra, Chance Williams in Tennessee Williams' Sweet Bird of Youth, Eilif in Mother Courage and Her Children, the lead in Tom Jones, Emile de Beque in South Pacific, and as Captain von Trapp in The Sound of Music.
-Followed by his success as Mack Sennet in the 1996 London production of Mack & Mabel, Smilie recorded the part of Fred / Petruchio again in the full live production of Kiss Me, Kate for the BBC in London with the BBC Concert Orchestra.
+Smillie played the role of Reverend James Mavor Morrell in a 1993 UK tour of George Bernard Shaw's Candida.
+In 1996, he portrayed Fred Graham in Kiss Me Kate for Royal Shakespeare Company, also landing the lead role of Captain von Trapp in The Sound of Music.
+Following a successful run as Mack Sennet in the 1996 London production of Mack & Mabel, Smilie recorded the part of Fred / Petruchio again in the full live production of Kiss Me, Kate for the BBC in London with the BBC Concert Orchestra.

-1998–99 and 2000 saw Smillie touring in the UK Productions tour of 42nd Street, playing the lead role of producer Julian Marsh.
-In 2001, he returned to Australia to play Pastor Manders in Henrik Ibsen's Ghosts for the Perth International Arts Festival.
-In 2003, he returned to the UK to play Charles in Stephen Sondheim's Putting It Together at the Library Theatre in Manchester.
-This was followed in 2004 by Daddy Warbucks in a touring production of Annie with Su Pollard and Caesar in a Sadlers Wells Lost Musicals production of Harold Rome, Joshua Logan and S. N. Behrman's Fanny.
+1997 to 1998 saw Smillie touring in the UK Productions tour of 42nd Street, playing the lead role of producer Julian Marsh, a role he reprised once more from 1999 to 2000.
+He returned to Australia in 2001, to play Pastor Manders in Henrik Ibsen's Ghosts for Perth International Arts Festival.
+In 2003, he went on to play Charles in Stephen Sondheim's Putting It Together at the Library Theatre in Manchester.
+This was followed in 2004 with a touring production of Annie, in which he played Daddy Warbucks.

-In 2005, Smillie returned to Australia for several years for personal reasons to care for his ageing mother and took a break from the business.
-His mother died in 2010 (his father died in the 1970s).
-On his return to the UK, he settled back in Glasgow, and has since appeared in stage productions at the Traverse Theatre, Oran Mor and the Pitlochry Festival Theatre.
+In 2015, Smillie was in a Lost Musicals production of Fanny at London's Sadler’s Wells Theatre, portraying Caesar.
+Most recently, he has appeared in stage productions at the Traverse Theatre, Òran Mór, and the Pitlochry Festival Theatre in Scotland.

-Smillie also has a Royal Variety Performance to his credit.

-Radio
+Radio and voiceover

-Smillie is also a regular radio and concert broadcaster for the BBC, particularly on the series Friday Night is Music Night, presenting special occasions such as Sondheim on the South Bank, An Evening with Cole Porter at the Royal Festival Hall, and as Pilate in Jesus Christ Superstar at the Barbican Centre.
+Smillie is a regular radio and concert broadcaster for the BBC, particularly on the series Friday Night is Music Night, presenting special occasions such as Sondheim on the South Bank, An Evening with Cole Porter at the Royal Festival Hall, and playing Pilate in Jesus Christ Superstar at the Barbican Centre.

+Smillie is also a multi award-winning voiceover artist.
+He was the original voice of Sky, voicing programmes in the UK for over a decade and voiced the role of Justice Computer in British sci-fi series Red Dwarf.